iqrajanak47-cyber/adwise-hub/README.md

-# AdWise Hub - Static Website
+# Advise Hub - Static Website

 This static site skeleton includes SEO-ready pages, AdSense placeholders, comparison tables and review templates.
 Replace `ca-pub-xxxxxxxxxxxxxxxx` with your AdSense Publisher ID and deploy to Firebase Hosting, Netlify, or Vercel.